jg-rp/golden-liquid/README.md

 - `results` - An array of possible expected results from rendering the template with the given context data.
 - `templates` - A JSON object mapping strings to strings.
 You can think of it as a mock file system for testing `{% include %}` and `{% render %}`.
 - `invalid` - A Boolean indicating if the test case should raise/throw an exception/error.
-- `tags` - An array of strings used to categorize the test case.
+- `tags` - An optional array of strings used to categorize the test case.

 ## Tags